(this page was last updated in August 2021)

 The artist came into contact with sound art, the field of her current production, by working together with visual artists, creating soundtracks for videos and for theater plays from 2014, and attending courses in soundtrack composition with composer and producer Mauricio Domene and the group O Grivo.

-His works have been presented in exhibitions such as EmMeio#10, at #17.ART (17th International Meeting of Art and Technology), at the National Museum of the Republic in Brasilia, Sound Art Exhibition (from the 2018 International Symposium on New Music) at the Department of Arts at UFPR in Curitiba, and project exhibition Baleia in Infinu Creative Community of Brasilia in 2021.
+Her works have been presented in exhibitions such as “EmMeio#10”, at #17.ART (17th International Meeting of Art and Technology), at the National Museum of the Republic in Brasília (Brazil), Sound Art Exhibition (from the 2018 International Symposium on New Music) at the Department of Arts at UFPR in Curitiba, and at the project exhibition “Baleia” in Infinu Creative Community of Brasília in 2021.

 The artist is a member of the Media Lab/UNB (Computer Art Research Laboratory of the University of Brasília), whose artistic projects integrate art and technology events such as #ART, SIIMI (International Symposium on Innovation in Interactive Media), and cultural events in partnership with Sesc DF (Social Service for Commerce in the cities of Brasilia and Gama), such as the Affective Computational Interfaces exhibition, held in 2019.

 Together with the Nômade Lab collective, she works in sound and visual performances created through live coding programming languages.
-The collective has been working cultural events such as the Campus Party Brasilia at the National Stadium Mané Garrincha in 2019, Brasilia Mapping Festival 2019 at the National Museum of the Republic, Rumor Exhibition in Brasilia Cultural Caixa in 2020, and online event Emergent Behavior/Israel 2020.
+The collective has been participating in cultural events such as the Campus Party Brasília at the National Stadium Mané Garrincha in 2019, Brasília Mapping Festival 2019 at the National Museum of the Republic, the Rumor Exhibition in Brasilia Cultural Caixa in 2020, and the online event Emergent Behavior/Israel 2020.

 “Exposição faz reflexão sobre destino das artes no Brasil”, 2019.
 Duration: 2’19”